FAlmeida-switch/devops-24-25-1241906/CA1/README.md

 }
 ```

-After this step I ran test, achieving the following result:
+After this step I ran the test, achieving the following result:

 ```Terminal
 > Task :compileJava UP-TO-DATE